-While in mobile view, please scroll through your entire email and ensure that everything is visible.
-In other words, that nothing overhangs into the margins on the left or right sides, indicated by the arrows.
+While in mobile view, please quickly scroll through your entire email and ensure that everything is visible.
+In other words, that nothing overhangs into the margins on the left or right sides.

 Contact lists are added by uploading an Excel spreadsheet or .csv file.
 To add recipients, click the "Audience" button in the top toolbar.

 Before sending your email, it's never a bad idea to test it.
-This can be done by clicking "Send test" and specifying the recipients.
-A test email can be sent to 10 addresses at once.
+This can be done by clicking "SEND TEST" and specifying the recipients.
+A test email can be sent to as many as 10 addresses at once.

-Once you're ready to send the email, click "Review & Send".
+Once you're ready to send the email, click "REVIEW & SEND".
 From there, specify your recipient list(s) and subject line, and confirm your sender information.
 Hint: Click the button with the silhouetted person behind the "choose recipients" box (indicated by the green arrow) to easily select your recipient list(s).

 After your email is sent, you'll begin to see reports on the Response section of your account.
 Click the name of the campaign to view its reports.

 Basic statistics are shown on the first screen: open rate, click-to-open rate (how many links were clicked by those who opened your email), etc.

 To see more detailed response reports, click one of the tabs near the top of the screen (in the pink block).

 Emma handles recipients differently than you may expect.
 Instead of keeping separate lists for each group of email addresses, Emma has one list of all email addresses and knows which groups each email address is a member of.
 (If you're familiar with Gmail, it's the same concept; instead of putting email in folders, you put labels on them - and one email can have multiple labels.)